-(vi) review the engagement reports of the independent auditor on unaudited financial statements of the Corporation; and
+(vi) review and approve the engagement letters of the independent auditor for the interim quarterly reviews and annual audit of the financial statements of the Corporation; and

-- (vii) review and approve the Corporation's hiring policies regarding partners, employees, former partners and former employees of the Corporation's present and former independent auditor. - (e) Oversight in Respect of Audit and Non-Audit Services - (i) have the sole authority to pre-approve all audit services (which may entail providing comfort letters in connection with securities underwritings) and all permitted non-audit services, other than non-audit services where: - A. the aggregate amount of all such non-audit services provided to the Corporation or its subsidiaries constitutes not more than 5% of the total amount of fees paid by the Corporation (and its subsidiaries) to the independent auditor during the fiscal year in which the non-audit services are provided; - B. such services were not recognized by the Corporation (or any subsidiary) at the time of the engagement to be non-audit services; and - C. such services are promptly brought to the attention of the Committee and approved, prior to the completion of the audit, by the Committee or by one or more members of the Committee to whom authority to grant such approvals has been delegated by the Committee; and - (ii) delegate to one or more designated members of the Committee the authority to grant preapprovals required by this section; provided that the decision of any member to whom authority is delegated to pre-approve an activity shall be presented to the Committee at the first scheduled meeting following such decision, and provided further that, if the Committee approves an audit service within the scope of the engagement of the independent auditor, such audit service shall be deemed to have been pre-approved for purposes of this section. - (f) Oversight in Respect of Certain Policies - (i) establish procedures for: (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters; and (b) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters; and - (ii) periodically review the Corporation's disclosure and media policy, related party transaction policy, and insider trading policy.
+- (vii) review and approve the Corporation's hiring policies regarding partners, employees, former partners and former employees of the Corporation's present and former independent auditor. - (e) Oversight in Respect of Audit and Non-Audit Services - (i) have the sole authority to pre-approve all audit services (which may entail providing comfort letters in connection with securities underwritings) and all permitted non-audit services, other than non-audit services where: - A. the aggregate amount of all such non-audit services provided to the Corporation or its subsidiaries constitutes not more than 5% of the total amount of fees paid by the Corporation (and its subsidiaries) to the independent auditor during the fiscal year in which the non-audit services are provided; - B. such services were not recognized by the Corporation (or any subsidiary) at the time of the engagement to be non-audit services; and - C. such services are promptly brought to the attention of the Committee and approved, prior to the completion of the audit, by the Committee or by one or more members of the Committee to whom authority to grant such approvals has been delegated by the Committee; and - (ii) delegate to one or more designated members of the Committee the authority to grant preapprovals required by this section; provided that the decision of any member to whom authority is delegated to pre-approve an activity shall be presented to the Committee at the first scheduled meeting following such decision, and provided further that, if the Committee approves an audit service within the scope of the engagement of the independent auditor, such audit service shall be deemed to have been pre-approved for purposes of this section. - (f) Oversight in Respect of Certain Policies - (i) establish procedures for: (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters; and (b) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters; and - (ii) periodically review the Corporation's Disclosure and Media Policy, Insider Trading Policy and any other policies the Committee deems appropriate for the performance of its oversight responsibilities.